Ravencentric/awesome-arr/README.md

 - [Ombi](https://github.com/Ombi-app/Ombi) - Ombi is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves!
 Ombi can be linked to multiple TV Show and Movie DVR tools to create a seamless end-to-end experience for your users.
 - [Omegabrr](https://github.com/autobrr/omegabrr) - Transform monitored shows and movies from the arrs into autobrr filters.
 - [Overseerr](https://overseerr.dev/) - Request management and media discovery tool for the Plex ecosystem.
-- [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) - Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
 - [Plexist](https://github.com/Gyarbij/Plexist) - An application for recreating Spotify and Deezer playlist in Plex.
 - [Posterr](https://github.com/petersem/posterr) - A digital poster app for Plex, Sonarr, Radarr, and Readarr.
 - [Profilarr](https://github.com/santiagosayshey/Profilarr) - Import, Export & Sync Profiles & Custom Formats via Radarr / Sonarr API.